wlauyeung/Skribblio-Helper/README.md

 - Use the tab key to cycle through words then press the enter key to quickly submit
 - Pressing the control or the command key will return to chat and clears it
 - Change between 4 sorting orders (Alphabetical, Most Picked, Difficulty, Mixed)
+- Support for custom word lists and have the ability to disable the official word list

 ## Available on Chrome Web Store
 https://chrome.google.com/webstore/detail/skribblio-helper/pnfncicapicbmndoelcfebipoibdackb